sclee812/Peer-review/README.md

 # Peer-review

-All of these reviews are based on the tasks I undertook beyond my regular job responsibilities.
+All of these reviews (except from audit team) are based on the tasks I undertook beyond my regular job responsibilities.

 I pay close attention to what's happening around me, always looking for problems to solve and coming up with practical solutions.
 I don't limit myself to a specific area or industry; I'm open to exploring different teams and functions.
 (Ideate)